 - Students can hold hands or link elbows while performing basic traveling steps like chasses, gallops, triplets, prances, ponies, falaps, or even small leaps.
 This is a great way to challenge students spatial awareness, since they have to travel the same distance as their partner.

 - Improv activities: Improv is a great “equalizer” in mixed level classes because it allows students to explore movement concepts in a way that makes sense in their own body.
-Many improv games also encourage team work, such as “Boxes and Bubbles” and “Lumps of Clay” as described here!
+Many improv games also encourage team work, such as “Boxes and Bubbles” and “Lumps of Clay,” which you can find in The Holistic Collection of Dance Improvisation Prompts and Activities.

 - The opposite game: This is a fun prompt for improv or creating simple choreography.
 The “rule” is that one partner always has to do the opposite of the other, but the possibilities are endless.
 For example, you can focus only on levels; so if one dancer jumps, the other drops down to the floor.
 Or, to focus on body awareness, if one moves their legs, the other moves their arms.
 As the teacher, you can provide specific instructions, or leave it open to interpretation by the dancers.